Exadra37/elixir-scribe/README.md

 Don't just be a Developer or Engineer, become a Scribe Developer and Engineer 🚀

+Curious about the next release?
+Be no more: [check here](#elixir-scribe-next-release) for details and dates.

 > [!IMPORTANT]
 >
 > → The Elixir Scribe tool is not about implementing Domain Driven Design (DDD), but may share some similarities.